How ‘Light My Fire’ and Jim Morrison Ignited Ukraine’s ’90s Youth

 Fire, Water, and Organ Solos

-Flower children with coupons in their pockets
+They were flower children with coupons in their pockets.

 The Doors and Jim Morrison in Vyshyvanka